 Sunchokes are invasive plants

 Sunchokes will grow and multiply from the smallest piece left in the ground.
-Choose a site for sunchokes where they can spread a bit but not overtake your vegetable garden.
+Choose a site for sunchokes that will not overtake your vegetable garden.

-If in doubt use a raised bed with a 1/4″ wire mesh bottom.
+If in doubt, use a raised bed with a 1/4″ wire mesh bottom.
 The hardware cloth stops the plants from running away.
-Just a raised bed without a wire mesh will not stop the aggressive grower from getting out of the box.
+A raised bed without wire mesh will not stop the aggressive grower from getting out of the box.

-In some areas, sunchokes are on the invasive plant list and are not recommended to grow.
-In our Zone 3 garden we find that they do not survive winter so well without cover.
-So there is no danger for them to take over.
+In some areas, sunchokes are on the invasive plant list and are not recommended for cultivation.
+In our Zone 3 garden, we find that they do not survive winter well without cover, so there is no danger of them taking over.

 Caring for sunchokes during the summer

 In our garden, the sunchokes don’t get much care.
-However, in a windy location, the tall plants might need some support.
+However, the tall plants might need some support in a windy location.

 Sunchokes are drought-tolerant but will produce better with a regular water supply.
-Personally, we mulch them to retain moisture, and water only the ones growing in the raised bed as needed.
+We mulch them to retain moisture and water only the ones growing in the raised bed as needed.

-The flowers at the end of the summer are quite showy.
+The flowers at the end of the summer are pretty showy.
 We enjoy them till the frost kills them off.

-After the frost kills the flowers, cut the plant back to about 2 feet (0.61 m).
-Leave for another 2 weeks to harden the skin.
-You can harvest them all in the fall, or leave some in the ground for spring harvest.
+After the frost kills the flowers, cut the plant back to about 2 feet (0.61 m) and leave for another 2 weeks to harden the skin.

 Harvesting Sunchokes

-Sunchokes taste best after they get some real frost, it seems that they are also better digestible then.
-We find that the best time to harvest sunchokes is just before the ground freezes.
+Sunchokes taste best after they get some real frost, and they seem to be better digestible then.
+The best time to harvest sunchokes is just before the ground freezes.

-Also even though they are said to be hardy to zone 3, in our experience they do not survive the winter without cover.
-A good snow cover is enough, or just a layer of leaves and mulch.
+Also, even though they are said to be hardy to zone 3, in our experience, they do not survive the winter without cover.
+A good snow cover or just a layer of leaves and mulch is enough.

-For harvesting use a spading fork and gently lift the soil.
-Try to catch all the tubers, those that are attempting to run away too.
-Not sure though if that is possible, there always seem to be some that are overlooked and will only show next spring.
+For harvesting, use a spading fork and gently lift the soil.
+Try to catch all the tubers, including those that are attempting to run away.
+I’m not sure, though, if that is possible.
+There always seem to be some that are overlooked and will only show next spring.
+Remember to plant some deep and mulch for next year’s harvest.

 Sunchokes are so yummy and productive, but also for some people a bit troublesome, if you ever had any you might know what I mean.
 Nevertheless, they deserve to be enjoyed.

-Sunchokes have a reputation to produce gas because they are high in soluble fiber (inulin).
-Soluble fiber is good for us, but the side-effect (gas) can be unpleasant.
-Not everyone reacts to sunchokes, if you never had any, find out gently by having just a little bit.
+Sunchokes are known for producing gas because they are high in soluble fiber (inulin).
+Soluble fiber is good for us, but the side effects (gas) can be unpleasant.
+Not everyone reacts to sunchokes.
+If you have never had any, find out gently by having just a little bit.

-There are some options that may help if you react with bloating to sunchokes.
+Some options may help if you react to sunchokes by bloating.

-Leaving them in the ground till spring can help some but does not get rid of the problem completely.
+- Leaving them in the ground till spring can help some but does not eliminate the problem completely.

-Slicing them up for a recipe, then soak them overnight in salt water (2 quarts of water 1 teaspoon salt).
+2. Slicing them up for a recipe, then soak them in salt water (2 quarts of water, one teaspoon salt).
+Leave them at least overnight; it is better for 1-2 days till you see the gases float.
 Then rinse, cover with fresh water, and bring to a boil.
 Now pour out the water and use the sunchokes for a recipe or freeze them for later.
-We liked this method.
+We like this method.

-Soaking the sunchokes in salted water till the gas comes out.
-Replace the water regularly and keep them bubbling till they stop.
-It could take a week or more.
-Reasoning that I think they would be fermented by then.
+3. Soak the sunchokes in salted water until the gas comes out.
+Replace the water regularly and keep it bubbling until it stops.
+It could take a week.
+This is an excellent first step before fermenting or pickling them.

-Boiling for 15 minutes in water with added acidity such as lemon or vinegar should help.
-I have not tried it, the taste is said to change, so I wasnโt sure if we wanted it.
+4. Boiling for 15 minutes in water with added acidity, such as lemon or vinegar, should help.
+I have not tried it.
+The taste is said to change, so I wasn’t sure if we wanted it.

-Herbs like savory, bay leaf, and cumin can be used to help with digestion.
+Also, herbs like savory, bay leaf, and cumin can help digestion.

-In our experience what helps the most is to go light on the sunchokes.
-Use them for the taste by adding small amounts to a dish.
+In our experience, the most effective approach is to go light on the sunchokes.
+Use them for their taste by adding small amounts to a dish, not as a main dish.

 Using sunchoke tubers in recipes